-2. How to check tread depth with tire tread wear bars or indicators
+1. How to check tread depth with a quarter

 Tire tread depth gauges are a fast and easy way to determine with certainty if your tires are still safe for use or if they need to be replaced.
 Tire tread depth gauges are available at many gas stations, and some drivers like to keep one in the glove compartment for easy access.